 - Advanced River Ranger - For 7th grade to adult (yes, you can too!) offers more challenging puzzles and quizzes, and requires visiting at least six sites along the 126 miles of Wild & Scenic River.
 Download PDF

-After you complete the booklets, return them to a ranger at any of the above sites and you will receive a badge (pictured to the right) and become an official Missouri National Recreational River Junior Ranger.
+After you complete the booklets, please return back to our Headquarters building in Yankton to talk to a National Park Service Ranger and to receive a badge (pictured to the right) and become an official Missouri National Recreational River Junior Ranger.

 If you will not be visiting the park, mail your completed program to: